 Public health is an intersectional field that works to address the underlying causes of health outcomes.
 This work requires both intergovernmental collaboration between federal, state and local governments, as well as multisectoral partnership across local government agencies.

 This brief provides an overview of how counties provide integral public health services for all Americans, describes their public health authority, their role in preparedness and response efforts, and local public health efforts to address social determinants of health (SDOH) in our communities.
-The brief will also outline key federal policy recommendations for our federal partners to safeguard funding and authority for local public health services and programs.
+The brief also outlines key federal policy recommendations for our federal partners to safeguard funding and authority for local public health services and programs.

 Download Full Report